Cc618/Alpha/README.md

 ```
 julia -e "import Alpha; Alpha.alphamain()" help
 ```

+Note that this step can take few seconds the first time the module is imported due to precompilation.

 ### Usage
 To use Alpha, import it and run alphamain that interpretes program arguments.